On This Page:

 - Shall not unreasonably exclude coverage for perils inherent to the activities of the exchange program in which the exchange visitor participate

-Any policy, plan, or contract secured to fulfill the above requirements must, at minimum, be:
+Any policy, plan, or contract secured to fulfill the stated requirements must, at minimum, be:

 - Underwritten by an insurance corporation having: